-Conclusions: Despite the limitations related to the experimental design inherent to this trial (i.e., single arm study with historical control group), the data supported the use of concurrent and adjuvant TMZ with RT for high-risk LGG, which is now generally used as standard of care.
-For 3yr OS data, RT + TMZ confers a survival benefit when compared to the historical control group of patients, with similar high-grade LGG though without adjuvant chemotherapy.
-In addition, median survival times with RT + TMZ were better than those in comparable patient populations (high and intermediate risk LGG) treated with RT alone.
-Finally, as the RTOG 9802 study noted above showed a survival benefit of adjuvant combination chemotherapy for LGG (PCV therapy), future studies comparing PCV to single-agent TMZ for LGG may be indicated.
+Conclusions: Despite the limitations related to the experimental design inherent to this trial (i.e., single arm study, historical control group), the data supported the use of concurrent and adjuvant TMZ with RT for high-risk LGG, which is now generally used as standard of care.
+At least for 3yr OS data, RT + TMZ conferred a survival benefit when compared to the historical control group of patients, with similar high-grade LGG though with only RT, no chemo.
+Finally, as the earlier RTOG 9802 study (alluded to earlier) showed a survival benefit of combination chemotherapy (PCV therapy) + RT for LGG, future studies comparing PCV to single-agent TMZ for LGGs may be indicated.